Beyond Visual Semantics: Exploring the Role of Scene Text in Image Understanding: Experimental Results

+For the Image-Statement Relevance task we follow the protocol introduced in the \href{https://people.cs.pitt.edu/~kovashka/ads\_workshop/}{CVPR Workshop} \footnote{https://people.cs.pitt.edu/~kovashka/ads\_workshop/}, and rank 15 statements (3 relevant, 12 non relevant) based on their relevance or similarity to the image.

+\paragraph{Metrics} We compute 3 different metrics: 1) Accuracy, which records a hit whenever any of the 3 relevant statements is picked 2) Rank Average, which is the average rank of the highest-ranked relevant statement and 3) Recall at 3, which denotes the number of correct statements ranked in top 3.
+For a good model, we expect high accuracy and recall, with a low average rank.

-\subsection{Comparison with the state-of-the-art}
+\subsubsection{Comparison with the state-of-the-art}

-Lastly, we compare our results with the current state of art.
-VSE++ \cite{me_faghri2017vse++} is one among the major visual semantic embedding schemes, but it does not incorporate the symbolism or scene text content present in the Ad image.
+In this section, we compare our results with the current state of the art.
+We first give a brief description of the methods used for comparison.
+VSE++ \cite{me_faghri2017vse++} is one of the major visual semantic embedding schemes, but it does not incorporate the symbolism or scene text content present in the Ad image.
 ADVISE \cite{ad_ye2017advise} played the crucial role of leveraging the symbol annotation\cite{ad_hussain2017automatic} present in the dataset, and use the symbol channel in the visual semantic embedding.
 While these schemes do use external knowledge, in the form of automatically generated captions\cite{ac_johnson2016densecap}, to augment their visual understanding, we are the first ones to formally introduce scene text in the context of visual understanding.
-Both VSE++ \cite{me_faghri2017vse++} and ADVISE \cite{ad_ye2017advise} had also participated in the CVPR 2018 Workshop \footnote{https://people.cs.pitt.edu/~kovashka/ads\_workshop/} Challenge, organised on this dataset.
-In the results we can clearly see the improvement brought upon by our complete framework using visual semantics trained on visual and textual features augmented with text scoring and statement partitioning.
+Both VSE++ \cite{me_faghri2017vse++} and ADVISE \cite{ad_ye2017advise} had also participated in the CVPR 2018 Workshop Challenge, organised on this dataset.
+In the results we can clearly see the improvement brought upon by our complete framework using contextual semantics trained on visual and text features, augmented with text scoring and statement partitioning.

-We would like to make a point about data partitions, while VSE++ \cite{me_faghri2017vse++}, ADVISE \cite{ad_ye2017advise}, and our scheme are all trained and tested on the same training set of 51223 image dataset released during the challenge, we don't use the the exact same partitions.
-However we believe that the results will not be much affected by this, as we use similar training and test splits, and the distribution of the images are pretty random.
-Results of the competition winner are taken from the CVPR challenge site\footnote{https://evalai.cloudcv.org/web/challenges/challenge-page/86/overview}.